-7. Comprehensive examination
+Comprehensive examination

-- (1) During the comprehensive examination the student shall prove that - a) He/she is aware of the scientific problems, theories, results and methodological dilemmas and solutions related to his/her research field; - b) He/she is able to formulate relevant researchable questions based on the theoretical, methodological and research background related to his/her research field; - c) He/she has thought over the schedule, process and feasibility of the doctoral research: - d) He/she is capable of publishing and presenting his/her research in the form of a dissertation. - (2) Doctoral degree acquisition through individual preparation is governed by the relevant provisions of the UDR.1 - (3) Comprehensive examination in the Sociology Doctoral Track: - a) in the theoretical-methodological part, the examinee shall present and defend his/her paper reviewing literature (including relevant theories, research results and methodological solutions), or the theoretical and methodological part of his/her own publication; - b) in the research part of the examination, the examinee shall present and defend his/her research plan reviewing the questions (and any hypotheses), the methodology, the relevance and the schedule of the doctoral research. - (4) Comprehensive examination in the Communication Science Doctoral Track: - a) during the theoretical-methodological part the examination, the board shall raise two subjects relating to the review of the academic literature of the research plan, formulating a question or thesis for each.
-The examinee shall demonstrate his/her knowledge of the academic literature in a brief argumentative presentation, and shall answer to any further questions of the board. - b) the research part covers the defence of the research plan.
-The doctoral student shall present and defend his/her research plan reviewing the questions (and any hypotheses), the purpose, the methodology, the relevance and the schedule of the doctoral research. - (5) In case of an article-based dissertation, for the appropriate parts of the examination the provisions of the UDR should be considered. - (6) In the Sociology doctoral track the length of the review is one author's sheet.
-The length of the research plan (without references) should be minimum half, but not more than one author's sheet.
-The research plan should cover the following: - a) research questions and potential hypotheses; - b) arguments to prove the scientific relevance of the research questions referring to bibliographic background; - c) arguments to prove the potential hypotheses and their novelty;
+- (1) During the comprehensive examination the student shall prove that - a) He/she is aware of the scientific problems, theories, results and methodological dilemmas and solutions related to his/her research field; - b) He/she is able to formulate relevant researchable questions based on the theoretical, methodological and research background related to his/her research field; - c) He/she has thought over the schedule, process and feasibility of the doctoral research; - d) He/she is capable of publishing and presenting his/her research in the form of a dissertation. - (2) Doctoral degree acquisition through individual preparation is governed by the relevant provisions of the UDR.1 - (3) Comprehensive examination in the Sociology Doctoral Track: - a) in the theoretical-methodological part, the examinee shall present and defend his/her paper reviewing literature (including relevant theories, research results and methodological solutions), or the theoretical and methodological part of his/her own publication; - b) in the research part of the examination, the examinee shall present and defend his/her research proposal, reviewing the questions (and any hypotheses), the methodology, the relevance and the schedule of the doctoral research. - (4) Comprehensive examination in the Communication Science Doctoral Track: - a) during the theoretical-methodological part the examination, the board shall raise two subjects relating to the review of the academic literature of the research proposal, formulating a question or thesis for each.
+The examinee shall demonstrate his/her knowledge of the academic literature in a brief argumentative presentation, and shall answer to any further questions of the board. - b) the research part covers the defence of the research proposal.
+The doctoral student shall present and defend his/her research proposal, reviewing the questions (and any hypotheses), the purpose, the methodology, the relevance and the schedule of the doctoral research. - (5) In case of an article-based dissertation, for the appropriate parts of the comprehensive examination the provisions of the UDR should be considered.

-1 Government Decree No. 387/2012.
-(19 December) on doctoral schools, doctoral procedures and habilitation: Section 12: For candidates preparing individually... b)the conditions for accepting applications and for admission shall be laid down in the rules for the operation of the doctoral school organising the comprehensive examination.
+1 Section 12 of Government Decree No. 387/2012.
+(19 December): For candidates preparing individually... b) the conditions for accepting registration for the comprehensive examination and for admission shall be laid down in the rules of operation of the doctoral school